usermirror/http-hook/readme.md

 By default, when you attach request or response hooks then the native `fetch` and `XMLHttpRequest` variables are overwritten to make the hooks affect all HTTP requests.

-If you don't want to overwrite the global variables, then you can pass in `{ globals: false }` and use the namespaced versions like this:
+If you don't want to overwrite the globals, then you can pass in `{ globals: false }` and use packaged variables:

 ```javascript
 import httpHook from 'http-hook'